 The proposed development is located in the City of Atlanta.
-It is bounded by West Peachtree Street on the east, Spring Street on the west, and the proposed extension of 15th Street on the south.
+It is bounded by West Peachtree Street on the east, Spring Street on the west, 17th Street on the north and 16th Street to the south.

 Will the proposed project be located close to the host-local government's boundary with another local government?
 If yes, identify the other local government.